Exabyte-io/documentation/docs/infrastructure/compute/parameters.md

 ## Time limit

 The user can specify the maximum time limit for the calculation to be run for.
 The format is `HH:MM:SS` in which H, M and S stand for day, hour, minute and second respectively.
-Thus, the example below would correspond to 12 hours exactly.
+Thus, the example below would correspond to 12 hours exactly:

 ```bash
 12:00:00